waynegramlich/Fab/Apex.md

   (e.g. mm, cm, inch, ft, etc.) and an optional name.
 * ApexMaterial:
-  This is a class that describes material properties.
-* ApexPoint:
-  This is a wrapper class around the FreeCAD Vector class that adds an optional diameter and name for each 3D Vector point.
-For the same technical reasons, this is not a true sub-class of Vector.
+  This is a class that describes material properties. sub-class of Vector.